 Which fetal DNA screening technique for Duchenne muscular dystrophy (DMD) carries the lowest risk?

-Chronic myelogenous leukemia is caused by a genetic abnormality called the Philadelphia chromosome – a shortened chromosome 22 caused by ___ with chromosome 9.
+Chronic myelogenous leukemia is caused by a genetic abnormality called the Philadelphia chromosome: a shortened chromosome 22 that has undergone ___ with chromosome 9.

 What are the 2 phases of drug metabolism?